Leo-9821/eDNAnalyzer/README.md

 This repository contains the program's executable file, which can be downloaded and used normally, but the files with the source code are also available.
 The program's manual explains how to make the input files and how to use its interface.

-The manual is also available at [here](https://ednanalyzer-manual.netlify.app).
+The manual is also available [here](https://ednanalyzer-manual.netlify.app).

 **How to cite eDNAnalyzer?**
 Olimpio, L.W.G.F.; Gestich, C.C.; Saranholi, B.H.; Galetti Jr, P.M.; Freitas, P.D.
 2025. eDNAnalyzer: a fast and user-friendly computational tool for processing massive taxonomic assignment data derived from eDNA and iDNA metabarcoding (doi: ).